soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ### Investigation actions page

-By clicking the Actions node or Action tab, we are taken to a view that shows all the play book actions that are recommended for remediation after the investigation has completed.
+When you click the Actions node or Action tab, you go to a view that shows all the play book actions that are recommended for remediation after the investigation has completed.
 The actions capture a complete list of all the action steps Microsoft recommend you take at the end of a investigation.
 The experience allows you to remediate from within the interface directly, buy selecting one or a multiple step actions, then clicking approve will allow the remediations to begin running (you will require appropriate permissions for example, Security Reader can view actions but not approve them).

 IMAGE

-From this view, you have several options.
+On this page, you have several options.
 •	You can see a visual overview of the play book recommend Actions.
 •	You can select a single or multiple Actions.
 •	You can Approve recommended Actions are started immediately (with comments).